-The Bill also proposes greater coordination and oversight of NZSIS and GCSB's international intelligence sharing and cooperation arrangements.
+The Act also provides for greater coordination and oversight of NZSIS and GCSB's international intelligence sharing and cooperation arrangements.

-The Minister must issue a Ministerial Policy Statement to provide detailed guidance to the NZSIS and GCSB in relation to:
+The Minister must issue a Ministerial Policy Statement to provide guidance to the NZSIS and GCSB in relation to:

-- cooperating with a foreign partner; - providing advice and assistance to a foreign partner; and - sharing intelligence with a foreign partner.
+- · cooperating with a foreign partner; - providing advice and assistance to a foreign partner; and - · sharing intelligence with a foreign partner.

-The Bill also requires the Inspector-General of Intelligence and Security be consulted on all Ministerial Policy Statements relating to foreign partners.
+The Act requires the Inspector-General of Intelligence and Security be consulted on all Ministerial Policy Statements, including those relating to foreign partners.

-Outside of the Bill, Cabinet has agreed that any new intelligence relationships require consultation with the Ministry of Foreign Affairs and Trade.
+Outside of the Act, Cabinet has agreed that any new intelligence relationships require consultation with the Ministry of Foreign Affairs and Trade.
 Cabinet has also decided that Parliament's Intelligence and Security Committee be briefed on any new intelligence relationships for its information.